 In the optional Application Name field, enter a unique name for your application for the resource labelling.

-In the Name field, enter a unique component name to name the associated resources.
+In the Name field, enter a unique component name for the associated resources.

 Click Create to deploy the application.
 The user sees a toast notification notifying that the JAR file is being uploaded and takes a while.
 The toast notification also includes a link to view the build logs.